 March 23, 1798: Proclamation of Day of Fasting, Humiliation and Prayer .

+The National Prayer Breakfast, held in the Hilton’s International Ballroom, is yearly attended by some 3,500 guests, including international invitees from over 100 countries.
 It is hosted by members of the United States Congress and is organized on their behalf by The Fellowship Foundation, a Christian organization.
-It is designed to be a forum for the political, social, and business elite to assemble and pray together.

 National Daughters Day falls on September 25.
 There are many similar holidays that fall around the same time, with World Daughters Day on September 28 and and some other countries choosing to celebrate National Daughters Day on October 1.